 (d) National Certification Corporation of the Obstetric Gynecologic and Neonatal Nursing Specialties (NCC); and

 (e) the Pediatric Nursing Certification Board (PNCB).

-(9) "Nurse Practitioner" or "NP" means a currently licensed registered nurse approved to perform medical acts consistent with the nurse's area of nurse practitioner academic educational preparation and national certification under an agreement with a licensed physician for ongoing supervision, consultation, collaboration and evaluation of the medical acts performed.
+(9) "Nurse Practitioner" or "NP" means a registered nurse who holds an active unencumbered license approved to practice consistent with the nurse's area of nurse practitioner academic educational preparation and national certification under an agreement with a physician licensed by the Medical Board for ongoing supervision, consultation, collaboration, and evaluation of the medical acts performed.
 Such medical acts are in addition to those nursing acts performed by virtue of registered nurse (RN) licensure.
 The NP is held accountable under the RN license for those nursing acts that he or she may perform.

-(10) "Primary Supervising Physician" means the licensed physician who shall provide ongoing supervision, collaboration, consultation and evaluation of the medical acts performed by the nurse practitioner as defined in the collaborative practice agreement.
+(10) "Primary Supervising Physician" means a physician with an active unencumbered license with the Medical Board who shall provide ongoing supervision, collaboration, consultation, and evaluation of the medical acts performed by the nurse practitioner as defined in the collaborative practice agreement.
 Supervision shall be in compliance with the following: